Jefferson Elementary School is home to all of the district’s kindergarten through fourth-graders.

 It is a large building, split into two houses—one for primary grades K-2 and one for intermediate grades 3-4.
 The primary office is overseen by the assistant principal, and the intermediate office is overseen by the principal.
 However, the principal and the assistant principal share responsibilities throughout the building.

-Beginning in the 2011-12 school year, all of the district's kindergarten through fourth-graders began attending Jefferson following the closure of Mariaville and Woestina elementary schools.
-The "new" Jefferson is a community focused on togetherness and teamwork.
+Jefferson Elementary School is a community focused on togetherness and teamwork.
 The school pledge, which addresses the importance of caring about each other and helping one another whenever possible, is an integral part of building that community.
-Many teachable moments regarding friendship and unity are derived from what students recite eaching morning.
+Many teachable moments regarding friendship and unity are derived from what students recite each morning.
 It is this togetherness that makes Jefferson a special place to learn.

 As members of this school we promise to care about each other.